Opening a database connection v126.96.36.199

 prefer — Use SSL if possible.

-require - Throw an exception if an SSL connection cannot be established.
+require — Throw an exception if an SSL connection can't be established.

-allow - Connect without SSL.
-This parameter is not supported.
+allow — Connect without SSL.
+This parameter isn't supported.

-disable - Do not attempt an SSL connection.
+disable — Don't attempt an SSL connection.
 This is the default behavior.

-EDBDataprovider should use synchronous notifications.
+EDBDataprovider to use synchronous notifications.
 The default value is

 Timeout specifies the length of time (in seconds) to wait for an open connection.
 The default value is

-User Id parameter specifies the user name that should be used for the connection.
+User Id parameter specifies the user name to use for the connection.

-The following example demonstrates how to open a connection to an instance of Advanced Server and then close the connection.
+This example shows how to open a connection to an instance of EDB Postgres Advanced Server and then close the connection.
 The connection is established using the credentials specified in the

-DB_CONN_STRING configuration parameter (see Using the .Net Connector for an introduction to connection information and also see Connection String Parameters for connection parameters).
+DB_CONN_STRING configuration parameter.
+See Using the .Net Connector for an introduction to connection information.
+Also see Connection string parameters for connection parameters.

-If the connection is successful, a browser will display the following:
+If the connection is successful, a message appears indicating that the connection opened successfully.

-The following example opens a connection with an Advanced Server database using a console-based application.
+This example opens a connection with an EDB Postgres Advanced Server database using a console-based application.